hatRiot/zarp/README.md

 The long-term goal of zarp is to become the master command center of a network; to provide a modular, well-defined framework that provides a powerful overview and in-depth analysis of an entire network.
-..
-This will come to light with the future inclusion of a web application front-end, which acts as the television screen, . whereas the CLI interface will be the remote.
+⋅⋅This will come to light with the future inclusion of a web application front-end, which acts as the television screen, ⋅whereas the CLI interface will be the remote.
-..
-This will provide network topology reports, host relationships, and more.  zarp aims to be your window into the potential . exploitability of a network and its hosts, not an exploitation platform itself; it is the manipulation of relationships and . trust felt within local intranets.
+⋅⋅This will provide network topology reports, host relationships, and more.  zarp aims to be your window into the potential ⋅exploitability of a network and its hosts, not an exploitation platform itself; it is the manipulation of relationships and ⋅trust felt within local intranets.

 ##### Look for zeb, the web-app frontend to zarp, sometime in the future.